Skip to content

 • We provide financial assistance to residential customers and farms connecting to our distribution system where a distribution extension is required.

-• Assistance will be expanded to include three-phase overhead distribution and non-residential services that provide benefits to a community, such as band offices, community centres, and water treatment plants.
+• Assistance has expanded to include three-phase overhead distribution and non-residential services that provide benefits to a community, such as band offices, community centres, and water treatment plants.

 • We've removed separate standard charges for non-integrated areas.

-• Customers in these areas will be charged the same as the integrated system.
+• Customers in these areas are now charged the same as those in the integrated system.

 Frequently asked questions